Gopi-githubb/KnowYourCalories-A_Food_Recognition_and_Calorie_Estimation_System/README.md

 ## 🚀 Usage

-After running the Flask server, open your web browser and go to:
+Once the Flask server is running, open your web browser and navigate to:

 ```
 http://127.0.0.1:5000